What is 2.0592 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 20592 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 20592 are: 1 2 3 4 6 8 9 11 12 13 16 18 22 24 26 33 36 39 44 48 52 66 72 78 88 99 104 117 132 143 144 156 176 198 208 234 264 286 312 396 429 468 528 572 624 792 858 936 1144 1287 1584 1716 1872 2288 2574 3432 5148 6864 10296 20592